Novgor0d/CDE2310_G11/Software/README.md

 # **Thermal Detection and Autonomous Exploration System**
 ## **Overview**
-This repository contains the software framework for an autonomous robotic system capable of detecting thermal sources while performing autonomous exploration of an unkown environment and firing a flare to signal the detection.
+This repository contains the software framework for a robotic system capable of detecting thermal sources while performing autonomous exploration of an unkown environment.
 The system is built on ROS2 and meant for deployement on Raspberry Pi.
+It maps the surroundings using SLAM, detects hat signature, and deploys a flare mechanism.

 ## **Key Features**
 - **Thermal Source Detection:** Detects heat sources based on certain temperature thresholds.
-- **Autonmous Navigation:** Uses a frontier exploration algorithm to autnomously navigate towards unexplored regions.
+- **Autonmous frontier-based exploration:** Uses a frontier exploration algorithm to autnomously navigate towards unexplored regions.
+- **Real-time SLAM integration**
-- **Action Execution:** Fires a flare to indicate successful detection of a heat source, using a flywheel and servo-based system.
+- **Motorized flare deployment:** Fires a flare to indicate successful detection of a heat source, using a flywheel and servo-based system.
 - **Data Logging**: Provides detailed logging of system status, sensor data, and actions for debugging and performance monitoring.
+- **Full ROS2 Humble compatibility**:

 ## **Prerequisites**
 - ROS2 Humble (or later)